Ghulam Rabbani Agro: Journalism

-Government Jobs
+Government jobs

 Ghulam Rabbani Agro joined Sindhi Adabi Board (SAB) in 1957 as assistant secretary.
 Later, he was promoted to the post of secretary in SAB in 1970s.
 He remained serving Sindhi Adabi Board in various capacities until 1976.
 During his thirty years career at SAB, he undertook more than 300 various publishing projects on Sindh's literature, culture, language and history.
 Later, he was appointed as first pro-vice chancellor of University of Sindh, Jamshoro.
 He served to University of Sindh until 1979 and then joined his parent organization, Sindhi Adabi Board.
 In 1984, he was appointed director (admin) Pakistan Academy of Letters (PAL) and then was promoted to the post of director general.
 He rose to the chairmanship of Pakistan Academy of letters and retired from the same post in 1993.
 During his ten years period at PAL, Mr. Agro not only provided a strong base to PAL and transformed it as a national institute by establishing provincial offices and made several schemes to promote national integration.
 His major projects were translation of various works of writers of four provinces in Urdu and vice versa.
 In 1993, he was appointed as Member of Federal Public Service Commission.
 He completed his term as member FPSC and returned to Hyderabad.
 He joined Sindhi Adabi Board as Honorary Secretary and continued to serve the board in the same capacity until 2002 when he was appointed chairman of the board.

 Ghulam Rabbani Agro during his career also served many other organizations such as Ombudsman Sindh and remained head of institutions like Urdu Science Board Lahore and National Institute of Historical and Cultural Research Pakistan, Islamabad.
 Besides that, he was on the board of governors of various learned bodies such as Iqbal Academy Pakistan Lahore, Quaid–e-Azam Academy Karachi, Urdu Dictionary Board Lahore, Institute of Islamic Culture, Lahore, Institute of Sindhology, Jamshoro, Sindhi Adabi Board, Jamshoro, Pakistan Film Censor Board, Islamabad etc.

-Literary Works/Books
+Literary works and books

 Ghulam Rabbani Agro wrote a number of books on diversifying topics as well as many articles that were published during his life from time to time.
 He started his literary career by participating in a short story contest where he grabbed first prize.
 This encouraged him to write many other short stories which became very popular in masses.

 Mr. Agro's stories' subject matter was the hardships and atrocities faced by the oppressed and subjugated class of sindhi society- the haris (peasants).
 His writings played a vital role for creating awareness among masses against the dictatorial and barbaric role of Sindhi feudal.
 He continued his message by his subsequent writings too.

 Though, Mr. Agro's majority books are in Sindhi, he also contributed many writings in Urdu and English.
 His books in Urdu and English are in process of compilation.